mikedizzle/starfoster-new/content/en/blog/timeless-fairy-tales.md

 When Elle risks everything to save Severin, will he be able to forgive her for her lies?

 [Beauty and the Beast](https://www.goodreads.com/book/show/34115450-beauty-and-the-beast) (link to the book)

+N﻿ote: The Princess and the Pea is a prequal novella that is set in the same world.